vendasta/api-gateway-docs/docs/SSO/Navigation-Links.md

 Setting `&skipAuth=true` is helpful for building links to public pages and pages you don't want to require a login for.
 E.g. unsubscribe links.
 Note that the service provider may still initiate an SSO if it determines that it requires authentication.

 <!-- theme: warning -->
 > The service gateway does not currently validate that the destination product has been
 > purchased or that the user who clicked on the link has access.
 To avoid users seeing
-> permission denied or not found errors you should validate that before displaying the link.
+> permission denied or not found errors you should validate that before displaying the link in your system.
 >

-## Get Entry URL
-TODO Should we document GetEntryURL and/or GetMultiEntryURL as a way to show the resolved URL instead of https://sso-api-prod.apigateway.co/service-gateway on websites?